Sphinx Push-up

 • Focusing only on the Concentric or Eccentric phase

-• Doing the exercise on an inclined position
+• Doing the exercise in an inclined position

-• Putting your hands away from you - the farther your hands is, the easier the exercise gets
+• Putting your hands away from you - the farther your hands are to your center, the easier the exercise gets

 • Decreasing the Range of Motion - partial reps, only go as far as you can handle